vserrago/nhonms-tech-challenge/README.md

 - Setting up [autocompletion](https://picocli.info/autocomplete.html).
 - Generating [manpage documentation](https://picocli.info/#_generate_man_page_documentation).
 - A CI pipeline that can build, execute tests, and tag/publish the artifact to a release page.
+- A DI framework like Spring or Guice could be nice to have, especially if the project were to expand past the handful of classes currently into a sprawling nested-command structure with tens of dependent classes or more.
+However, it is not as necessary as-is.